Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Results

 The power spectrum $P(k)$ recovered from the 2D Fourier transform is limited to scales of approximately $k \lesssim 0.3 h / \text{Mpc}$ due to the finite resolution of the input maps ($256\times 256$ pixels spanning a comoving size of $128 \text{Mpc}/h$).
 We employ Gaussian Process (GP) regression as a non-parametric method to extrapolate the power spectrum $P(k)$ beyond the range sampled directly from the simulated image data \cite{seikel2012reconstruction, zhang2018gaussian}.
 GPs offer several advantages over traditional parametric models when dealing with limited or noisy data, as is often the case in cosmological applications \cite{Velazquez:2024aya}.
 Unlike fixed functional forms such as power laws or exponential cut-offs, GPs model the underlying function as a distribution over possible functions, providing not only a best-fit prediction but also an estimate of the associated uncertainty.
 The smoothness and flexibility of the GP kernel allow us to capture subtle trends in the spectral data without overfitting, while the Bayesian nature of the method naturally quantifies extrapolation confidence through posterior variance.

-Figure \ref{fig:6} \textit{left} demonstrates this approach where the blue line represents the regression fit by the GP, while the shaded around the fit line represents the confidence levels of $1\sigma$ and $2\sigma$ captured by the model.
+The left panel of Figure \ref{fig:6} demonstrates this approach, where the blue line represents the regression fit by the GP, while the shaded around the fit line represents the confidence levels of $1\sigma$ and $2\sigma$ captured by the model.
 This is particularly useful in the small-scale regime ($k\gtrsim 1\;h/\text{Mpc}$), where nonlinear effects dominate and theoretical models become uncertain.
 By training the GP on the logarithm of $P(k)$ and $k$, we ensure robustness across many orders of magnitude, maintaining consistency with the large-scale behavior while offering plausible predictions for smaller scales.